A

 aplomb (noun)

 Self-confidence or assurance, especially when in a demanding situation.
-(OD)
+(NOA)

 Complete and confident composure or self-assurance; poise.
 (MW)